Zekumoru/Learning-C-Sharp-and-Unity/C2w2/Unity.md

 Notice that we did not use `else if` so that we can process if multiple mouse buttons were pressed.
 Also, as you may have noticed, `0` means left, `1` means right, and `2` means the middle mouse button.

-> A point to be aware of is that `Input.GetMouseButtonDown` will continuously return `true` in every frame while the given mouse button is pressed.
-Use `Input.GetMouseButtonUp` to counter this issue.
+> A point to be aware of is that there is a method called `Input.GetMouseButton` which acts the same as `Input.GetMouseButtonDown` but will continuously return true while the given button is held.
+So caution not to confuse them.

 ## Additional Things Learned
 ### Accessing Methods Attached From A Game Object